Salsa20: XChaCha

+Reduced-round ChaCha

+Aumasson argues in 2020 that 8 rounds of ChaCha (ChaCha8) probably provides enough resistance to future cryptanalysis for the same security level, yielding a 2.5× speedup.
+A compromise ChaCha12 (based on the eSTREAM recommendation of a 12-round Salsa) also sees some use.
+The eSTREAM benchmarking suite includes ChaCha8 and ChaCha12.

 ChaCha20 adoption

 Google had selected ChaCha20 along with Bernstein's Poly1305 message authentication code in SPDY, which was intended as a replacement for TLS over TCP.
 In the process, they proposed a new authenticated encryption construction combining both algorithms, which is called ChaCha20-Poly1305.
 ChaCha20 and Poly1305 are now used in the QUIC protocol, which replaces SPDY and is used by HTTP/3.

 Shortly after Google's adoption for TLS, both the ChaCha20 and Poly1305 algorithms were also used for a new chacha20-poly1305@openssh.com cipher in OpenSSH.
 Subsequently, this made it possible for OpenSSH to avoid any dependency on OpenSSL, via a compile-time option.

 ChaCha20 is also used for the arc4random random number generator in FreeBSD, OpenBSD, and NetBSD operating systems, instead of the broken RC4, and in DragonFly BSD for the CSPRNG subroutine of the kernel.
 Starting from version 4.8, the Linux kernel uses the ChaCha20 algorithm to generate data for the nonblocking /dev/urandom device.
+ChaCha8 is used for the default PRNG in Golang.
+Rust's CSPRNG uses ChaCha12.